olcf/olcf-user-docs/profiling/TAU.rst

 Compile the application:
 ------------------------

-We'll use the PGI compiler, this application supports serial, MPI, MPI+OpenMP, and MPI+OpenACC
+- We'll use the PGI compiler; this application supports serial, MPI, MPI+OpenMP, and MPI+OpenACC

 .. code::